About the program

 - have a life-threatening condition

-- provide evidence you meet the 4 medical criteria.
+- have an application signed, supported and submitted by your Australian treating specialist that provides evidence you meet the 4 medical criteria.

 - The proposed overseas treatment or an effective alternative treatment are not available in Australia, and won’t be available in time to benefit you.